 What countries are on the TPS list?

 To see whether your country is on the TPS list, and to see if its registration period is open, you can visit the “Temporary Protected Status” page of the United States Citizenship and Immigration Services (USCIS) website.
-As of Fall 2017, the following countries are on the TPS list:
+As of May 2018, the following countries are on the TPS list:

 - South Sudan